How (and Why) to Use Ruby Enumerators

 Another important pillar of the Enumerable module is each.
 By default, each takes a list as its first argument, and a block as the second.
 Then, it iterates through every element in the list, running the block with the current element as its parameter.
 When you’re trying to make a class enumerable, you need to compulsorily define the each method for it.
 This makes sense because the enumerator or iterator has to go through each element of the list and do something with it.

-As mentioned above, there are a bunch of pre-existing methods in the Enumerable module.
-These methods can be broken down into several types.
+There are a bunch of pre-existing methods in the Enumerable module.
+These methods can be broken down into several types:

 Iteration